 Hair Type Considerations

-Everyone strives for long, shiny, luxurious hair—and cholesterol can help.
+If you're striving for long, shiny, luxurious hair, cholesterol can help.
 While protein can strengthen your hair, cholesterol serves to make the hair soft and moisturized.
 "Anyone with hair that is damaged from chemicals or heat is a great candidate for cholesterol treatments," Friese explains.
 Most commonly, cholesterol treatments are found in the beauty store's textured hair section—meaning for us with thick, coarse, and dry hair will find cholesterol to be one of our favorite ingredients.

 How to Use Cholesterol Treatments for Hair